Bryan Adams: Personal life

 Adams has never married.
 From 1990 to 2002, he was in a relationship with Danish model Cecilie Thomsen.
 Thomsen said that Adams had an affair with Diana, Princess of Wales; Adams insists they were just friends.

-Adams and his partner, Alicia Grimaldi, had their first daughter in April 2011 and their second daughter in February 2013.
-Grimaldi is Adams's former personal assistant and is a trustee and co-founder of his namesake foundation.
-Adams maintains homes in London and Paris; the house in Paris was listed on Airbnb.
+Adams and former personal assistant, Alicia Grimaldi, had their first daughter in April 2011 and their second daughter in February 2013.

 Adams became a vegan in 1989, when he was 29 years old, and said that he has more energy as a result of the decision.
 According to Adams, his motto is "If you love animals, don't eat them."

 On July 20, 2023, Adams was announced as co-founder of Scottish based music start up SongBox, a web application that allows musicians and other audio content creators to securely store and share their files with anyone they choose.